froydis98/DAT510/README.md

 # DAT510
 Sikkerhet og sårbarhet i nettverk

+## Assignment 1
 First part decrypts a Vingere Cipher without knowing the key nor the key length.

-Finding how frequent letters are used and then use chi-squere to determine the key.
+Finds the keylength by finding how frequent letters are used.
+Then uses chi-squere to determine the key.